Best: Computer with Internet Connection and Speakers or Headphone Jack

 OK: Tablet with an Internet Connection

-It may be possible to connect to our camp using a tablet, and you may need to install an app to connect to the meetings (see the SOFTWARE REQUIREMENTS section below to test).
+It may be possible to connect to our camp using a tablet.
 For a tablet, be sure that you have a stand or case that allows you to see the tablet clearly while you are working on any lab activities.

 Not recommended: Smartphone

-We don’t recommend a smartphone to connect because it may be difficult to see the video and type responses or visit websites as needed.
+We don’t recommend a smartphone to connect because it may be difficult to see the video.
 If you have a problem connecting, you might try a phone as a last resort.

 Potentially not recommended: Chromebooks

 Students may have school-issued chromebooks.
-While these can work, there may be restrictions placed on these computers by school district IT departments which may prevent you from using or running needed software.
-See the SOFTWARE REQUIREMENTS section below to test.
+While these can work, there may be restrictions placed on these computers by school district IT departments which may prevent you from watching On-Demand camp videos.